About the Trust

 Highlights of AST’s entire lifetime have been the many conferences and workshops which we have organised, in specialist areas such as the welfare of sea trout, importance of river flows, and the role which small streams play in recruitment of salmon and sea trout.

-Organising conferences and workshops remains a crucial element of our work and in 2017, our 50th Anniversary year, we shall be holding a conference ‘From Headwater to Headland Improving Smolt Survival in Rivers and Estuaries’, organised jointly with the Tweed Foundation.
-We shall also be holding a Scientific Symposium as part of our 50th Anniversary Gala Celebrations in May 2017.
+Organising conferences and workshops remains a crucial element of our work and in 2017, our 50th Anniversary year, we held a conference ‘From Headwater to Headland Improving Smolt Survival in Rivers and Estuaries’, organised jointly with the Tweed Foundation.
+Plus a Scientific Symposium which was part of our 50th Anniversary Gala Celebrations in May 2017.

 There are many battles yet to be won.
 We continue to be as critical today as we were in 1967 of the unsustainable practice of commercial netting of salmon which targets stocks from more than one river.
 We continue to have concerns over the impacts of salmon aquaculture, and of in-river hydro schemes.
 A newer concern is the potential for damage to migratory fish from offshore wild farms and tidal energy devices.

 Our ultimate aim remains the same today as it was in 1967: working to see naturally-generated stocks of wild salmon and sea trout reach sustainable levels of abundance.
 All of our scientific work feeds into producing the ultimate ‘management toolkit’ which will empower fisheries managers to do more than ever to ensure that their rivers see the best possible outputs of smolts and the best possible returns of adult fish.

 You can read more about the people who have led the Trust over the years in this article by Dr Derek Mills.